leo-proger/Messenger/README.md

 # Messenger

-This is my old project - a primitive messenger.
-It's not finished.
+This is my old project - a primitive messenger on Django + WebSockets.
+It has not been completed and most likely will not be.